TrialAndErrorOrg/parsers/libs/xast/xast-util-select/README.md

 A tool which allows you to select items from `xast` trees using CSS-like queries.

+This is a very naive port, so there's still a lot of HTML-specific logic included that could be removed to improve the size and efficiency of the program.

 ## When should I use this?

 You are doing something low level with `xast` trees.